 ARCATA, CALIFORNIA-- The Birthplace of both MOONSTONE MOUNTAIN EQUIPMENT and DOWNHOME. (image = "Strange Bedfellows")...These two custom gear makers both sprang up in the late 1970s in the same small, isolated Northern California town.(originally Moonstone's name was "Moonstone Mountaineering, INC.")......
 Was this dual birth just a coincidence?
 If one studies the design features of DownHome bags, especially the DownHome Modular Sleeping System, and then opens an early Moonstone catalog, they will see products like the Moonstone Spectrum II bag with a removeable hood, or the Modulus with a removeable hood, built-in sleeping pad and no down at all on the bottom (Modulus is the blue Moonstone bag in image)...
 It's a fact that Chuck Kennedy was designing innovative gear with and around other Arcata buddies for years before the official births of Moonstone Mountain Equipment and Downhome.
 Chuck's "Downhome" focused mostly on his own line of very advanced down sleeping bags and was begun in Arcata about 1978 or 1979.

-A few years later (about 1980) Mr. Kennedy and his wife Denice moved DownHome across the border into Oregon (My research thus far reveals that Moonstone began in about 1977, a year or two before DownHome)...
+A few years later (about 1980) Mr. Kennedy and his partner Denice moved DownHome across the border into Oregon (My research thus far reveals that Moonstone began in about 1977, a year or two before DownHome)...
 Home for the Kennedys became a tiny place in Oregon's Coast Range outside Eugene called Deadwood.
 Some correspondents tell me that the company was still making its custom bags in the August 1993, but after that the one firm piece of information that I have received is that as of about year 2000, Chuck was heavily involved in Catholic charities and not at all involved in making his wonderful custom bags any longer!
+(Below: picture of Chuck Kennedy and his partner Denice Hermann, from a wonderful hour long 2020 podcast done with host Chase Anderson at Utah State University's OPDD program, Outdoor Products Design and Development program)

 Jacks R Better.
 A small, modern company that carries forward the revolutionary concept that your puffy insulation ought to placed in the sleeping bag's top, with nothing beneath you except an attached pad to provide ground insulation.
 Jacks R Better 800 fillpower down "quilts" are popular with the ultralight backpacking crowd.
 I am heartened to see the earlier pioneering work of Warmlite, Moonstone and Downhome carried forward in this way.